AdityaPalakurty/Door-Unlock-System/README.md

 ## Use Cases

-The Knock-Based Door Unlock System can be used in various scenarios, including:
+The Door Unlock System (Knock to Unlock) can be used in various scenarios, including:

 - **Residential** 🏡: As a secure and convenient alternative to traditional keys for homeowners.